philipbolle/saas-factory/SF_COMMAND/00_CORE_PRINCIPLES.md

 **Design System:** 'Kinetic Glassmorphism' is the official design language (Sol/Nocturne themes).
 **Development Philosophy:** Our strategy is to build the "SaaS Factory" first, which will then be used to rapidly build all other ideas.
 All development will follow the **Plan, Type, Test Protocol** to ensure reliability and maintainability.
 **Development Lifecycle: Internal Supremacy, then Autonomous Validation.** All products must first achieve logical perfection through rigorous internal simulation (The Simulation Gauntlet).
 Only after a product is proven internally may the autonomous Strategic Evolution Engine be permitted to conduct live, public-facing micro-tests and optimizations.
 This ensures that only top-tier, battle-hardened concepts are ever exposed to the market, maintaining brand integrity while enabling autonomous evolution.

+### II.A.
+MVP Definition for the Flagship Product
+**Principle:** The "Minimum Viable Product" for the flagship is not a feature-incomplete version, but a feature-perfected one.
+It must deliver a flawless, concierge-level experience for a single, well-defined workflow.
+The "Rolls Royce" standard applies to the quality of the core functionality, not the breadth of its features.

 ## III.
 Technical Doctrine: The Agentic Stack